 Most people who are in the market for a new graphics card have one primary question in mind: Which card will give me the most bang for my buck?
 Obviously, the answer will vary depending on your budget.
 Beyond that, there are a number of factors to consider: Raw performance is important, but so are things like noise, the driver experience, and supplemental software.
-And do you want to pay a premium to get in on the bleeding edge of real-time ray tracing?
+And do you want to pay a premium to experience the gorgeous, but performance-intensive visuals possible with real-time ray tracing?

 Let us make it easy for you.
-We’ve tested nearly every major GPU that’s hit the streets over the past couple of years, from $100 budget cards to $1,800 luxury models.
+We’ve tested nearly every major GPU that’s hit the streets over the past couple of years, from $100 budget cards to $2,000 luxury models.
+Nvidia, AMD, Intel Arc, we’ve benchmarked them all.
 Our knowledge has been distilled into this article—a buying guide with recommendations on which graphics card to buy, no matter what sort of experience you’re looking for.

 Note: There are customized versions of every graphics card from a host of vendors.
 For example, you can buy different GeForce GTX 3080 models from EVGA, Asus, MSI, and Zotac, among others.

 We’ve linked to our complete review for each recommendation, but the buying links lead to models that hew closely to each graphics card’s MSRP.
 Spending extra can get you hefty out-of-the-box overclocks, beefier cooling systems, and more.
 Check out our “What to look for in a custom card” section below for tips on how to choose a customized card that’s right for you.

 AMD Radeon RX 6500 XT – Best graphics card under $200